All Systems Go!: Mon Chi Chi, 2002–2004

 Thomas D'Arcy left the band shortly thereafter and was replaced by Karl Alvarez of (The Descendents).
 This line-up toured briefly but did not produce a studio album.

 In 2006, the band's song "Tell Vicki" appeared in the film Firewall.

-In 2006 All Systems Go! released A Late Night Snack on iTunes; this was a collection of outtakes and unreleased songs from the band's time together.
+In 2006, All Systems Go! released A Late Night Snack on iTunes; this was a collection of outtakes and unreleased songs from the band's time together.

-In May 2013, they reunited to play the farewell show of the band The Intake of Glass in Cambridge, Ontario.